Bus fare protest in Brazil's biggest city turns violent

 More than 1.5 million Brazilians lost their jobs in the year to November, as Latin America's largest economy edged deeper into its worst recession in more than 25 years.

-A peaceful march that gathered thousands in Sao Paulo's downtown area quickly turned violent when masked youths threw rocks at police.
+The march gathered thousands in Sao Paulo's downtown area and quickly turned violent when masked youths threw rocks at police.
 There was no immediate information about arrests or injuries.

-Thousands also marched in the cities of Rio de Janeiro against the fare hikes on Friday afternoon.
+Police also clashed with protesters in the city of Rio de Janeiro later on Friday.
+Television images showed masked protestors spray painting buses and smashing their windows.

 The scenes evoked protests that swept Brazil in 2013, sparked by anger over bus fare increases, that brought hundreds of thousands of people onto the streets.